The Progressives (Latvia): Nationality and identity

 The party is supportive of dual citizenship among the Latvian diaspora.
 It supports further state funding for Latvian-language education (as well as a 0% VAT on books published in Latvian) and the granting of free Latvian courses for returning migrants and asylum seekers, while at the same time also supporting minority languages in the school curriculum as a form of cultural diversity.
 They define themselves as inclusive and oppose ethnic segregation and discrimination.

 Foreign policy

 The Progressives subscribe to a pro-European ideology and support Latvia's membership in NATO.
 They are in favour of forming a common EU army, and believe that the EU should become a United Nations Security Council permanent member state, while at the same time desiring to abolish permanent members' singular veto power.

 The party condemns what they dub the "aggressive policy of the Russian ruling regime", while at the same time expressing a desire for improved relations with both Russia and Belarus, which they opine would happen through "democratic processes" in these nations.
 They do not recognise the annexation of Crimea by the Russian Federation and have called for an investigation into the "human rights violations in Russian-occupied Crimea".
+They advocate a strong Latvian role in defending "a world order based on international norms", seeing the European Union as crucial for guaranteeing Latvia's independence.
+They believe that Latvia must remain an active member of NATO's Eastern Flank and advocate accomplishing as much by maintaining strong collaboration with NATO, the NB8+, Poland, the UK, and Ukraine in its defense against Russian aggression.

 They condemn Israel's actions against Palestinians and support a two-state solution based on the 1967 borders.